tenzincode/cheatsheets/typescript.md

 }
 ```

+## Functions

+- First class citizens
-Functions are first class citizens, support the lambda "fat arrow" syntax and use type inference.
+- Support the lambda "fat arrow" syntax
+- Use type inference

-The following are equivalent, the same signature will be inferred by the compiler, and same JavaScript will be emitted:
+The following are equivalent (ie: the same signature will be inferred by the compiler and same JavaScript will be emitted):

 ```typescript
 // Explicit return type